bradcerasani/bradcerasani.me/content/projects/home-renovation/index.md

 <PostImage $size="large" src="/projects/home-renovation/0S7A7645.jpg" caption="The second handle on the left is a powder room.
 This lower level was previously an attached garage"/>

-The powder room is painted a deep navy, in contrast to the otherwise bright house.
+I painted the powder room in a deep navy, in contrast to the otherwise bright house.
 A feature wall has floor-to-ceiling period appropriate wallpaper by William Morris, in a pattern called Golden Lily.

 I had a friend sandblast chrome bathroom fixtures to reveal the raw brass underneath, and treated them with an acid mixture to accelerate patina into cohesion with original fixtures in the house.